The latest on Cyprus

 |Flights with TUI||Check in for your flight on the TUI or First Choice App or online.
 Check-in opens 24 hours before your flight, and closes three hours before departure.
 You’ll be asked to certify that you’re fit to travel.|

 Here are your options for travelling within Cyprus.

 |Public transport||Guidelines require one passenger for every two seats and face masks are mandatory.
 In the Limassol area, there is a maximum capacity of two passengers to a taxi.|

-For more information, take a look at the Foreign and Commonwealth Office (FCO) advice on travelling to Cyprus.
+For more information, take a look at the Foreign, Commonwealth and Development Office (FCDO) advice on travelling to Cyprus.